nelsonGuti/Blog/src/pages/articles/Issue_05/index.md

 ### The MarkUp

-The HTML for this one is very simple, consisting of one div which will be the hamburger menu button and a nav tag which will contain our navigation bar.
+The HTML for this one is very simple, consisting of one div which will be the hamburger menu button and a nav tag which will contain or navigation bar.

 ```html
 <body>